matthewcpaul/mcp/_work/bubble-pop.md

 <div class="c-wrap__project" markdown=1>

 ### Component architecture
 For this system, we approached everything as a component, starting at the atomic level.
 This allowed for handling component sizes and variants at this level instead of trying to build every size and variant for more complex components composed of many other atomic components.
-This resulted in consistency and flexibility when needing to design in Figma and build in code.
+This resulted in both consistency and flexibility when needing to design in Figma and build in code.

 </div>